-The transformer is of the energy-limiting type, however a direct short will likely blow a secondary fuse.
-If an overload or short is present, correct overload condition and check for blown fuse on Indoor Fan board or Integrated Gas Controller.
+The transformer is of the energy-limiting type.
+It is set to withstand a 30-sec. overload or shorted secondary condition.
+If an overload or short is present, correct overload condition and check for blown fuse on gas control board or Interface Fan Board.
 Replace fuse as required with correct size and rating.